YoinkBird/unbemerkenswert/README.md

 * wouldn't run my included gradle files
 * completely refused to recognise valid imports, e.g. Lombok, which were defined within the build.gradle
 * very tricky to install correctly on \*nix, and has no uninstaller.
 See [utils/install_intellij.sh](utils/install_intellij.sh)
+* VCS integration with git was very hard to get used to

 I have used java IDEs before, and usually they save a lot of time with advanced refactoring, managing imports, gradle, etc.
 Unfortunately that was not meant to be.